X Marks the Spot

 One day she and her father were sitting together in the yard of the family farm in Gizai.
 The dusk was gathering.
 “My father always called me Aneluke.”
 He told her his plans for the future.
 “Aneluke, when I die, I am going to leave the farm to you.”

-When Angele’s grandfather died, Ona and her children went to Gizai for the funeral, but Angele had to stay behind and watch both the baby and the farm.
+When Angele’s grandfather died, Ona and her children went to Gizai for the funeral, but Angele had to stay behind and watch both Gemas and the house.
 “I was so unhappy,” she said.
 She thought about her future, even though in the here and now a war going on all around them.
 She thought about meeting boys.
 She thought about changing her name.

 “I never liked my name.
 My father understood.
 That’s why he called me Aneluke.”